2009 Aviastar British Aerospace 146 crash: Aircraft

+The aircraft involved in the accident, manufactured in 1990 and registered as PK-BRD with serial number E3189, was a BAe 146 Series 300.
+Originally built as a passenger aircraft, Aviastar modified the aircraft into a combined passenger and cargo configuration in September 2008.
+At the time of the accident, the aircraft had accumulated over 22,000 flying hours.

 The aircraft was in the 42-passenger and cargo configuration.
 However, the weight chart used for the accident flight was for the aircraft in a 110-passenger configuration.
 That was therefore the incorrect chart.

 Passengers and crew

-Because the aircraft was conducting a ferry flight there were no passengers; on board were six crew members which all were Indonesian.
+Because the aircraft was conducting a ferry flight there were no passengers; on board were six crew members who all were Indonesian.
 The Captain was 56-year-old Sigit Triwahyono, who had a total flying experience of more than 8,300 hours, of which 1000 were on the BAe146.
 The First Officer was 49-year-old Lukman Yusuf, with a total flying experience of over 12,400 hours, 200 on the BAe146.

 Investigation

 The investigation was conducted by the National Transportation Safety Committee.
 At the time of the accident, the weather in Wamena was calm, with slight haze and broken clouds surrounding the area.
 Visibility was 8 km.
 The weather was not a factor in the crash.
 Investigators retrieved both the Flight Data Recorder and Cockpit Voice Recorder.
 Both had good quality data.
 Based on the analysis of the flight recorders, investigators then reconstructed the chronological order as follows:

 At its first attempt to land, the runway in Wamena was obscured by low clouds.
 Knowing that they couldn't fly the aircraft to the established flight path for an approach, the crew abandoned the approach and started a go around to the right at a low height, approx 150 ft.
 While on the right circuit down-wind leg, the enhanced ground proximity warning system (EGPWS) warning sounded, eight of them were "Don't sink", two "Too low terrain", two "Bank Angle" and one "Terrain Terrain" voice aural alerts.
 The flight crew did not respond to any of those alerts.
 First Officer Lukman became really concerned with Captain Sigit's handling of the aircraft.
 He later said "be careful, Sir" to Captain Sigit.

 The aircraft then increased its bank angle to the right.
 First Officer Lukman became really anxious, saying "Sir Sir Sir open Sir left left".
 Shortly afterwards Captain Sigit banked the aircraft to the left.
 The "Don't sink" alert sounded for the second time.
 The bank angle to the left became extreme, exceeding 40°.
 The aircraft also entered a 10-degree nose down pitch attitude.
 First Officer Lukman then warned Captain Sigit "don't sink".
 In repeating the words "don't sink", First Officer Lukman was alerting Captain Sigit to comply with the EGPWS voice aural alert "Don't sink, don't sink".
 Captain Sigit immediately responded "ya, ya".